fabriceyhc/nc_diversity_attacks/INSTALL.md

 1. [Download](https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html) and install VMWare Workstation Pro.
 	- NOTE: There is a free trial period so you don't have to pay for anything.
-2. Download and unzip the OVF files containing the nc_diversity_attacks VM [here](coming soon)
+2. Download and unzip the OVF files containing the nc_diversity_attacks VM [here](https://drive.google.com/file/d/15-WtSMWws6x4vAsuACrc-Nq9h2BHraXw/view?usp=sharing)
-	- NOTE: The OVF file contains an Ubuntu 20.04 VM and is ~ 8.8GB.
+	- NOTE: The OVF file contains an Ubuntu 20.04 VM and is ~ 8.5GB.
 3. Import the VM
 	- Follow instructions [here](https://pubs.vmware.com/workstation-9/index.jsp?topic=%2Fcom.vmware.ws.using.doc%2FGUID-DDCBE9C0-0EC9-4D09-8042-18436DA62F7A.html) or watch YouTube instructions [here](https://youtu.be/WY11A-eyJWY?t=94) (recommended).
 4. The password is `password`.
 5. Navigate to `home/user/Documents/GitHub/nc_diversity_attacks-master` and open a terminal.
 6. Try out one of the evaluation scripts: `python3 _PGD_div_mnist.py`.
 	- Observe the growing pickle file in `assets`.
 	- NOTE: This VM contains only CPUs.
-The actual evaluation was run using GPUs on Google Cloud (NVIDIA V100) / and on my laptop (GeForce RTX 2060).
+The actual evaluation was run using GPUs on Google Cloud (NVIDIA V100) and on my laptop (GeForce RTX 2060).